lclarkmichalek/site/content/post/topgun.md

 look at the process that is causing them to be dangerous and the systems that incentivise that danger.
 Being blameless shoudn't stop after the postmortem is over.

+## Perpendiculars

+Despite all appearances, the life of a fighter pilot in a 1980s action film is different from the life of a software engineer in a few key ways.

+### No one dies (in most cases)

+*Note*: There are jobs where this doesn't apply.
+Most jobs, it does.
+But if you work somewhere where your software is critical to people's lives, then I don't know how much value this will provide.

+> *Goose*: The defense department regrets to inform you that your sons are dead because they were stupid.

+I work for a firm that helps other firms sell things.
+When our systems go down, nobody dies.
+This is a super weapon.
+Every time there's an incident, I already know the upper bound.
+Nobody will die.
+This gives me the space to stop panicing.
+I can think before taking an action.
+I can inform others, I can document what I'm doing, I can take the time to be careful and deliberate.

+> *Maverick*: You don't have time to think up there.
+If you think, you're dead.

+And there's no clearer difference to me.
+I've had incidents in the past that I could have fixed immediately, but where I instead took 5 minutes to fetch a coworker, and show them the process of debugging and fixing the issue.

+Humans have a tendency to panic, and an incident is not a situation where panic is constructive.
+'No one dies' is my mantra to keep panic from being a factor in my incidents.